 People get cranky when they’re hungry–real cranky.
 Keep backseat bickering under control by ensuring your children are well fed.
 When you’re on the road, it might be tempting to go to a drive-thru.
 Don’t miss this opportunity to let your kids get some fresh air and stretch their legs.

-As we jump back into the car, everyone is happy and refreshed.
+Jump back into the car knowing everyone is happy and refreshed.
 Ensuring you don’t have any grumbling tummies in the back seat is a basic (yet often overlooked) way to ensure smooth travels.

 2 | Listen to family-friendly audiobooks.